-After a person is arrested, he or she is booked, which usually includes being photographed, fingerprinted and required to produce personal information.
+After a person is arrested, he or she is booked, which usually includes being photographed, fingerprinted, and required to produce personal information.

 Some judges request pre-sentence reports from probation officers.
-These documents help acquaint judges with the convicted party’s social history, any legitimate explanations for the defendant’s behavior and information about previous criminal activity.
+These documents help acquaint judges with the convicted party’s social history, any legitimate explanations for the defendant’s behavior, and information about previous criminal activity.

 Although some crimes require mandatory sentences, judges retain some discretion in sentencing.
 Convicted individuals have the right to present their testimony during a trial’s sentencing stage.

-Even though many defendants appeal their convictions, almost everyone is incarcerated throughout the time they are appealing.
+Although many defendants appeal their convictions, almost everyone is incarcerated throughout the time they are appealing.

 Convicted criminals generally are assigned to facilities according to the nature of their crimes and overall criminal background.
 Whenever possible, they are kept near family.

 When a prisoner is serving a sentence in an agreeable manner, he or she may become eligible for parole.
 Parole allows a prisoner to be conditionally released from jail but not from legal custody.